 Yvette Jarvis Interview

-The Hellenic-American Cultural Center & Museum of Oregon and SW Washington presents an online interview with former Athens city councilwoman Yvette Jarvis.
-Ms. Jarvis will be in conversation with Stacey Gianopoulos about her experience of immigrating to Greece in the 1980’s from the United States.
+The Hellenic-American Cultural Center & Museum of Oregon and SW Washington presented an online interview with former Athens city councilwoman Yvette Jarvis.
+Ms. Jarvis was in conversation with Stacey Gianopoulos about her experience of immigrating to Greece in the 1980’s from the United States.

-This interview, presented via Zoom free-of-charge, is part of HACCM’s fall programming focusing on immigration, migration, and life in the adopted country.
+This interview, presented via Zoom free-of-charge, was part of HACCM’s fall programming focusing on immigration, migration, and life in the adopted country.